The Ukrainian Genocide

 "The creative engine of a people was destroyed, slowing down and distorting nation-building for decades.
 The Soviet regime prevented families and individuals from processing both personal and national grief.
 For more than 50 years, Ukraine could not address this trauma openly."

 On November 28, 2006, the Verkhovna Rada (Parliament of Ukraine) passed a decree defining the Holodomor as a deliberate act of genocide.
-The Holodomor has been recognized as genocide by 16 nations, 22 U.S. states, including Minn
+The Holodomor has been recognized as genocide by 16 nations and 22 US states, including Minnesota.

 It is important that all students know about and understand some of the more important aspects of the Holodomor, the Ukrainian genocide.
 The Holodomor and other examples of genocide are of enduring significance to Americans and the world as a whole, because there are important lessons to be learned about human rights and responsibilities, oppression, and the challenge of democracy in multi-ethnic and multicultural societies.